Home Blog

 ***After this reporter survived in 2021 an anti–SLAPP motion against Ms. Oshri, as a matter of policy, this outlet no longer reaches out to Ms. Oshri and her then-attorney, John Tamborelli, for comment.
 But we remain fully committed to hearing and sharing their opinion should they decide to reach out to us by email.
 Email: aitana_investigations@protonmail.com

 ****This story will be updated as more information becomes available.
-This story was last updated on June 2, 2026 to reflect additional information in the Cyberattacks and Suspicious Leads section.
+This story was last updated on June 7, 2026 to reflect additional information in the Cyberattacks and Suspicious Leads section, including the email exchanges in May-June 2022.
+The email address of Julia Lane and other third-party details have been redacted or omitted for privacy reasons.
+The Guerrillamail email was received the night of Dec.
+31, 2020 going into January 1, 2021.

 For news tips and story ideas, please contact investigative reporter Aitana Vargas at aitana_investigations@protonmail.com.